 3. Ban it from your bedroom

-Co-sleeping with your phone can really kill the quality of your shut-eye and keep you up a lot later than you’d like.
-The bright screen messes with your melatonin production, making it hard for you to drift off or fall back to sleep if you’ve woken up mid-dream.
+Sleeping with your phone can really kill the quality of your shut-eye.
+Also, it can keep you up a lot later than you’d like.
+The bright screen messes with your melatonin production.
+It makes it hard for you to drift off or fall back to sleep if you’ve woken up mid-dream.

 Don’t be dependent on your phone’s alarm, either.
 Invest in a good old-fashioned alarm clock.
 It will do the job just fine.